-Meanwhile, Iceland has become famous for wide areas of untouched nature, rough wilderness and beautiful sceneries.
+Meanwhile, Iceland has become famous for wide areas of untouched nature, rough wilderness and beautiful vistas.
 Tens of thousands of tourists are attracted each year by the stunning landscapes on the island in the north.
 This is why it is no wonder that the combination of national parks and the typical Icelandic charm results in the best of both worlds.
 Proudly, Iceland can present the „Thingvellir National Park“.

 Let your soul rest in Thingvellir National Park

 Thingvellir is both a village in Iceland and a national park.
 While of course the village is beautiful too, most tourists visit the place because of the wild nature which can be found here.
-Thingvellir is located in the south-west of Iceland, approximately 40 kilometers away from the capital Reykjavík, so it can be reached with a car in a short amount of time.
+Thingvellir is located in the south-west of Iceland, approximately 40 kilometres away from the capital Reykjavík, so it can be reached with a car in a short amount of time.
 Many visitors come directly from the airport to the national park to calm down after an exhausting flight.

 The name „Thingvellir“ comes from the Icelandic word for „moot“, combined with the term for “plain“ or „area“.
 This already suggests how Thingvellir national park looks.
 It is a great plain area, in which the vikings came together to discuss and to meet up, making the national park not only a location of breathtaking beauty, but also a historic landmark.